izzikampono/GenieRedux/README.md

 ```

 Note the following important parameters:
-- `config.connector.image_size` - defines the resolution of the images (default: 64).
+- `connector.image_size` - defines the resolution of the images (default: 64).
-- `config.connector.generator_config.n_sessions` - number of episodes to generate.
+- `connector.generator_config.n_sessions` - number of episodes to generate.
-- `config.connector.generator_config.n_steps_max` - maximum number of steps before ending the episode.
+- `connector.generator_config.n_steps_max` - maximum number of steps before ending the episode.
-- `config.connector.generator_config.n_workers` - number of workers to generate episodes in parallel.
+- `connector.generator_config.n_workers` - number of workers to generate episodes in parallel.
-- `config.connector.generator_config.output_mode` - `frame` or `video` - determines the format in which the data is saved.
+- `connector.generator_config.output_mode` - `frame` or `video` - determines the format in which the data is saved.

 Additional customization is available in the configuration files in `data_generation/configs/`.